 Konbini - Japan's Convenience Stores

-Convenience stores konbini (ｺﾝﾋﾞﾆ) are everywhere in Japan.
-There are estimated to be around 45,769 convenience stores (March 2011 figures) nationwide selling everything from rice balls, to magazines, to lunch boxes, to contraceptives to underwear.
+Convenience stores konbini (コンビニエンスストア; ｺﾝﾋﾞﾆ) are everywhere in Japan.
+There are estimated to be around 56,000 convenience stores (March 2015 figures) nationwide selling everything from rice balls, to magazines, to lunch boxes, to contraceptives to underwear.

-Convenience stores first appeared in Japan in the late 60s and 70s, as the idea caught on from the USA.
-Convenience stores flourished in Japan.
+Convenience stores first appeared in Japan in the late 1960's and 1970's, as the idea caught on from the USA.
+The first American-style Japanese convenience store, a Super-7, now a Seven-Eleven, opened in Toyosu, Tokyo in May 1974.
+Convenience stores subsequently flourished in Japan.
 In 2008, convenience store sales overtook department store sales, and in 2010 accounted for 6.1% of Japan's retail sales.
 (By comparison, supermarket sales accounted for just under 14%.)

-Fluorescent lit and garishly colored, city center konbini are staffed by an army of student part-timers (ｱﾙﾊﾞｲﾄ) and an increasing number of retired workers supplementing their pensions.
+Fluorescent lit and garishly colored, city center konbini are staffed by an army of student part-timers (ｱﾙﾊﾞｲﾄ) increasing foreign in the large cities and a substantial number of retired workers supplementing their pensions.

 In the countryside, many of the franchises are taken up as 'mom and pop' operations, often with the whole family pitching in.